 In this case, even though this glossary definition standard includes “a delimiting phase”, it still does not explicitly require a measure or metric.
 Thus, this business glossary with this dictionary-type definition standard is open to misinterpretation from both a business and automation perspective.

-3) FMC Maritime Transportation Data Initiative (MTDI) Lexicon.
+c.
+FMC Maritime Transportation Data Initiative (MTDI) Lexicon.

 So, these are just a few examples of business glossaries that lack operational clarity.
 The primary reason for these ambiguities is that they do not require a measure or metric in defining business terms and concepts.
 Indeed, these examples of operational ambiguity are representative of most, if not all, supply chain business glossaries.

-Another challenge with supply chain business glossaries is that there are too many of them.
+Another self-inflicted challenge with supply chain business glossaries is that there are too many of them.
 For example, many standard development organizations (SDOs) such as UN/CEFACT, WCO, GS1, IMO, IATA, ICC, and ASTM International offer business glossaries for supply chain organizations.
 There are also countless proprietary business glossaries developed by businesses, tech vendors, agencies, and associations in the supply chain industry.
 To illustrate, see DFM Data Corp “Onion” diagram below that depicts a representative proportion of different organizations directly or indirectly involved with supply chain standards development.
 Moreover, many of these organizations also develop their own business glossaries.

-4. Business Glossaries – The Fatal Flaw of Supply Chain Collaboration and Data Interoperability.
+5. Business Glossaries – The Fatal Flaw of Supply Chain Collaboration and Data Interoperability.

+- Lack of Measurable Business Definitions Impede Understandability.
 The current state of our supply chain business glossaries are subject to misinterpretation, both operationally and for advancing digital innovations.
 There is a need for operational clarity, namely, measurable operational definitions.

+- Overlapping Business Glossaries Hobble Collaboration and Interoperability.
 Without a doubt, today there is no “master” business glossary that applies to all logistics functions or is universally accepted globally.
 As a result, all these different business glossaries impeded cross-functional and end-to-end data interoperability and collaboration across the supply chain.
-Indeed, disparate business glossaries, some proprietary, are a major cause contributing to functional data silos that are hobbling supply chain operations today.

 “If you cannot measure it, you cannot improve it.”